Arc0re/SAR/README.txt

 ** THE .PNG FILE IN THE TESTS/ FOLDER IS FULLY USABLE.
 ALSO LOOK FOR ANY DWARF FORTRESS TILESET .PNG **

+** THIS IS MOSTLY OLD MESSY CODE, RIPPED OFF A GAME I WAS MAKING.
+DON'T EXPECT IT TO LOOK GOOD, IT JUST WORKS. **

 Dependancies: SDL2, SDL2_image.
 All rights reserved.
 ------------